This is why you failed your OET exam and our advice on what you should do next

 - You didn’t use the full five minutes of the role-play.

-- You weren’t writing enough letters and maybe you didn’t get any feedback from a teacher, maybe you didn’t have the right advice and the right techniques to follow
+- Probably you weren’t writing enough letters.
+And maybe you didn’t get any feedback from a teacher.
+And you didn’t have the right advice and the right techniques to follow

-- You didn’t get grade estimations for your writing because that’s what we do with our VIP students as we’re constantly giving them corrections on their writing and telling them whether they are at a grade A/B etc., or whether they are at a grade C/C+.
+- You didn’t get grade estimations for your writing.
+Because that’s what we do with our VIP students as we’re constantly giving them corrections on their writing.
+And we tell them whether they are at a grade A/B etc., or whether they are at a grade C/C+.
 Do you know what your writing level is right now?
 This is important.
 We tell our students what they need to do to improve as well as all the vocabulary/grammar corrections they need.